Uganda Airlines: History

 In April 2024, UR received regulatory approval to service Lusaka, Harare, Jeddah and Riyadh.
 Service to Cape Town via Harare is also under consideration.
 Also in April 2024, UR began to make concrete arrangements to service Abu Dhabi.

 In March 2025, the airline announced service to London Gatwick to commence in May 2025.
 On 18 May 2025 UR began direct passenger and cargo service between Entebbe and London Gatwick, four times weekly.

+In August 2026 the airline announced it would add passenger and cargo service to Accra, Ghana on 27 October 2026 and to Kigali, Rwanda on 18 November 2026.